 AI projects with machine learning are especially popular at the moment, for example for predictive plant maintenance, but also for automation of routine tasks.
 In this area, a lot of tangible projects and use cases are being implemented.

-AI as part of digitalisation strategies
+Artificial intelligence as part of digitalisation strategies

 Almost every second company has already adjusted their strategy to accommodate AI technologies in the future.